marketgoo/badger-landing/blog/5-underrated-seo-tactics-you-need-to-try.md

 1. **User engagement:** When your website is seen as trustworthy, users are more likely to engage with your content, share it, and spend more time on your website.
 This can increase user signals like click-through rate (CTR), dwell time, and bounce rate, which are important factors in SEO rankings.
 2. **Backlinks:** Trusted websites are more likely to earn backlinks from other authoritative websites, which is one of the most important ranking factors in SEO.
 Backlinks from other trustworthy websites signal to search engines that your website is also trustworthy, which can improve your search engine rankings.
 3. **Repeat visits:** When users trust your website, they are more likely to return to it in the future.
-This can increase the frequency of visits and the likelihood of conversions, as users become familiar with your brand and the value you provide.
+This can increase the frequency of visits and the likelihood of conversions as users become familiar with your brand and the value you provide.
 4. **Brand reputation:** A trusted website is more likely to have a positive reputation and be viewed as a leader in its industry.
 This can increase brand awareness and establish your website as a go-to resource for information and solutions.

 ## **Write opinions**